 Members, St. Louis Red Cross Motor Corps on duty on 5 ambulances.
 Influenza Epidemic.
 Missouri St. Louis.
 United States missouri st. louis, 1918.
 Photograph.

-America’s “New Normal” isn’t actually all that new.
-These U. S. historians cover topics that include epidemics, public health emergencies, disease, vaccination, pharmaceutical issues, the politics of health, and xenophobia and can provide perspective on the novel coronavirus of 2020.
+These U. S. historians cover topics that include epidemics, public health emergencies, disease, vaccination, pharmaceutical issues, the politics of health, and xenophobia and can provide perspective on the novel coronavirus and COVID-19.

 Should the government have the power to compel the people to get vaccinated against a deadly disease, even if the vaccine itself carries real health risks to individuals?
 As epidemic smallpox raged across the United States at the turn of the twentieth century, ordinary Americans put this question...(Read More)